tjosc/vim/README.md

 Upgrading all bundled plugins:

     git submodule foreach git pull origin master

+Initializing a new plugin bundle on a machine after an overall update of ~/.vim/:

+    cd ~/.vim/bundle/new_plugin
+    git submodule init new_plugin
+    git submodule update

 Remember to turn on the solarized scheme in the terminal preferences.